If you are a savvy offline retail marketer, then you know what Wi-Fi marketing, Wi-Fi advertising, and Wi-Fi analytics are.

 How do these three benefit offline businesses?

-If your goal is to be able to reach customers, even when they are not connected to your social Wi-Fi on-site, then Wi-Fi marketing is your best bet.
-This way the personal information you collected when they first signed in would be used to send them messages about new products, special offers, loyalty programs, etc. This could be done through email newsletters, SMS, and push notifications.
+If your goal is to be able to reach customers offsite, then Wi-Fi marketing is your best bet.
+With you can send them messages about new products, special offers, loyalty programs, etc using the data you collect.
+This could be done through email newsletters, SMS, and push notifications.

-The most important things to consider here are the ability to gather valuable data from your customers and a strategy to turn this data into profit for your business.
-If you have a clean and efficient strategy, and a clear goal then using any or a combination of Wi-Fi analytics, advertising, and marketing will see a significant rise in your ROI.
+The most important things to consider here are data collection and a strategy to turn this data into profit.
+You can significantly increase your ROI if you have a clean and efficient strategy, and a clear goal.